rarezhang/data_structures_and_algorithms_in_python/README.md

 P 604 p 623
 - allows us to approximate solutions to hard problems, gives rise to optimal algorithms
 - applied to optimization problems, where we are trying to construct some structure while minimizing or maximizing some property of that structure

+### trie: (comes from the word re__trie__val)
+P 621 P 630
+- tree-based data structure for storing strings in order to support fast pattern matching
+- standard trie T for S:
+    + each node of T, except the root, is labeled with a character of Σ
+    + the children of an internal node of T have distinct labels
+    + T has s leaves, each associated with a string of S, such that the concatenation of the labels of the nodes on the path from the root to a leaf v of T yields the string of S associated with v
+    + an internal node in a standard trie T can have anywhere between 1 and |Σ| children
+    + perform a search in T for a string X: tracing down from the root the path indicated by the characters in X
+- compressed trie (Patricia trie)
+    + ensures each internal node in the trie has at least two children
+    + compressing chains of single-child nodes into individual edges
+    + an internal node v of T is redundant if v has one child and is not the root
+    + nodes in a compressed trie are labeled with strings
+    + searching in a compressed trie is not necessarily faster than in a standard tree
+- suffix trie (suffix tree | position tree)
+    + save space over a standard trie by using several space compression techniques: uses O(n) space
+    + can construct the suffix trie for a string of length n with an incremental algorithm: O(|Σ|*(n**2))